Most Terrifying Places in America

 You may know the way to San Jose, but good luck finding your way around the haunted Winchester House.
 Sarah Winchester inherited the wealth of the prominent Winchester Rifle Company in 1881 after her husband passed away.
 However, her sorrow from the loss of her husband and the death of her young daughter just a few years earlier left her stunned and sad.
 To battle her own demons, she began building this rambling Victorian at the bequest of a psychic and some demanding spirits.
 These spirits became the invisible architects behind every strange nook and cranny as Sarah spent 38 years adding on to the house.
 Today visitors can check out all 24,000 square feet with 160 rooms (including some that are hidden), 47 fireplaces and staircases that lead to nowhere.

 Wealthy retailer Thomas Whaley built his family estate in 1857 in San Diego.
-The only problem was he built his mansion on unholy ground, on the former site of the public gallows where criminals were executed.
+The only problem was he built his mansion, the Whaley House, on unholy ground, on the former site of the public gallows where criminals were executed.
 Whaley's family history was marred with death and suicide, and these restless spirits still haven't left his home.
 Visitors often find their senses are assaulted by errant house alarms and strange smells -- these ghosts are partial to cigar smoke and heavy perfume.

 Clinton Road is just 10 miles long, but the drive can feel never-ending when you're racing to keep ahead of the evil spirits that lurk about.
 This desolate stretch of road has all of the makings for the classic urban legend -- alleged paranormal activity, satanic rituals and phantom trucks that send drivers on a wild ride.
 More recently, it was a dumping ground for a mob hit man known as the Iceman.
 No haunted thoroughfare is complete without a dead man's curve, located about 3 miles into the hair-raising drive.
 The worst part?
 There are no exits on this lonesome highway.